Adding and Dropping Classes

 If a student does not attend a class during the first week of the term or by the second class meeting, whichever comes first, the instructor may submit a request to have the student dropped from the course.
 (This does not remove responsibility from the student to drop courses which he or she does not plan to attend.)
 Students who are dropped from courses will be notified by the Registrar’s Office through their preferred e-mail account.

 Students may drop courses without notation on the permanent record through the first 20 percent of the class.
 If a student drops a course following the first 20 percent of the class, a W will be permanently affixed to the student’s record.
-After 60 percent of the class is completed, the student’s academic advisor must sign any drop request, and a W with a grade assigned by the instructor will be entered on the student’s permanent record.
-Under normal circumstances, a student may not drop a course after 75 percent of the class is completed.
-(Check General Catalog for exact dates.)
+After 60 percent of the class is completed, the student’s academic advisor must sign any drop request, and a W with a grade assigned by the instructor will be entered on the student’s permanent record (Check General Catalog for exact dates).

 In extenuating circumstances in which a complete withdrawal or an incomplete grade is not deemed the best action to take, a student may petition for a Late Drop up through the last day of classes.
 The term “extenuating” circumstances includes: (1) incapacitating illness which prevents a student from attending classes for a minimum period of two weeks, (2) a death in the immediate family, (3) financial responsibilities requiring a student to alter course schedule to secure employment, (4) change in work schedule as required by employer, (5) judicial obligations, or (6) other emergencies deemed appropriate by the instructor.
 Students requesting a late drop must submit a Petition for Late Drop to the Registrar’s Office.
 The student must attach a typed appeal stating an explanation and justification for the desired drop(s).
 Supporting documentation confirming the extenuating circumstances must accompany the petition.
 The cost of the petition is $20, which is a nonrefundable processing fee and does not guarantee approval.